 Through our corporate venture capital fund, Santen Ventures, Inc., we seek to invest in drug-discovery to early clinical-stage innovations.
 Our ultimate objective is to help nurture young companies and early-stage innovations into full-scale business development opportunities for Santen Group.
 We offer our deep expertise and network built over a long history as an ophthalmic specialty company to strengthen access to the venture market and to help contribute to emerging solutions for important needs in ophthalmology.

-As a company backed by more than 125 years of global pharmaceutical industry experience, we are a trusted partner for helping early-stage entities bring ophthalmology innovations to life and to market.
+As a company backed by nearly 130 years of global pharmaceutical industry experience, we are a trusted partner for helping early-stage entities bring ophthalmology innovations to life and to market.

 Current Areas of Interest

 Santen Ventures, Inc. seeks investment opportunities globally, focused strategically on ophthalmology, including:

 Therapeutic solutions that fit our current focus areas

 - Glaucoma and neuroprotection